MarvinKweyu/mercury-docker-demo/README.md

 ##  Run

-Clone Mercury demo to the root of the project.
+Clone the repo

-With docker installed, you can run the following command to start the demo:
+With docker installed, you can run the following command from the root directory to start the demo:

 ```bash